Italy's Snam in world first with test of 30% gas-hydrogen blend in steel forging

 The trial, carried out at a plant near Milan belonging to Italy’s Giva Group, involved the use of the gas mix in the steelmaker’s internal gas distribution network.

-Snam, Giva and certification and engineering consultancy RIVA said the trial was a success and was a first step to gradually introducing zero-emission hydrogen in certain steelmaking production processes.
+Snam, Giva and certification and engineering consultancy RINA said the trial was a success and was a first step to gradually introducing zero-emission hydrogen in certain steelmaking production processes.

 Governments and energy companies round the world are placing large bets on hydrogen playing a leading role in efforts to lower greenhouse gas emissions and help decarbonise energy-intensive industries like steel, heavy transport and chemicals.